Western society has an obsession with keeping that youthful glow for as long as possible…and now CBD.

 Environmental factors, such as stress, poor nutrition, substance abuse, and UV exposure are also significant agers.
 To make matters worse, UV exposure also increases ROS production.

-CBD May Act as an Antioxidant
+CBD Could act as an Antioxidant

 Antioxidants are an effective way to fight the signs of aging, induced through free radicals.